lewisblake/DeepTreeMRA/README.md

 ## Citation:

 When using this package please cite:
-* Blake, L. R., Huang, H., Vanderwende, B., & Hammerling, D. M. (2021). _The Deep-Tree Approach: An Improved Parallel Matlab Implementation of the Multi-resolution Approximation for Massive Spatial on High-Performance Computing Systems_ (No. NCAR/TN-565+STR). doi:10.5065/pzzt-wj18
+* Blake, L. R., Huang, H., Vanderwende, B., & Hammerling, D. M. (2021). _The Deep-Tree Approach: An Improved Parallel Matlab Implementation of the Multi-resolution Approximation for Massive Spatial Data on High-Performance Computing Systems_ (No. NCAR/TN-565+STR). doi:10.5065/pzzt-wj18